isomerpages/ura-lkywcp/index.md

         button: About the Prize
         url: /about-the-prize/
     - infopic:
-        title: The Prize will play an important role in focusing global attention on mounting issues and drawing out the innovative and effective solutions to address them
+        title: The Prize that Inspires
         subtitle:
-        description:
+        description: A successful city requires a forward-looking, comprehensive, and sustainable approach to urban challenges.
+Strong leadership, governance, and effective structures are crucial.
+The Prize has evolved to recognise cities as a whole, considering the complexity of development, stakeholder engagement, and measurable improvements in citizens' lives.
+The Prize provides a holistic assessment of a city, and one that inspires cities of distinction.
         button:
         url:
         image: /images/features/2023/shenzhen-air.jpg